-The Authority undertook an external valuation of its art work with an independent auction house (Andrew Smith & Son) as at 14 October 2011.
+The Authority undertook an external valuation of its artwork with an independent auction house (Andrew Smith & Son) on 21ST February 2024.
 This was a full market valuation of the collection for insurance purposes, based on commercial markets including recent transaction information from auctions where similar types of painting are regularly being purchased.
 Due to the majority of the art collection consisting of prints and original works by local amateur artists the individual artworks attract a nominal financial value.